Nazis at the Center of the Earth: Production

 Lawson received the directorial assignment after reading the script and pitching himself as director in the fall of 2011.
 The film took less than four months to make.
 On Asylum, Lawson said "They are a low-budget film studio,[...]
 I knew pretty much going in that this was going to be a B movie.
 We had a 12-day shoot and a budget well south of $200,000."

 The entire movie was storyboarded by the director shot for shot before production began in November 2011.

 Locations for the film included Willow Studios in Los Angeles (underground in the Nazi bunker and Nifleheim Station), Blue Cloud Ranch in Santa Clarita (opening war night scenes and the cavern), and the Asylum Studios (hallways, labs, medical rooms, rappelling scenes and green screen virtual sets).

 The film features one of the highest visual effects shot counts in an Asylum film, 379, and the effects were completed in just four weeks.

 In his commentary, director Joseph J. Lawson cites as his visual influences Steven Spielberg, Peter Jackson, Sam Raimi, John Carpenter, John Landis, David Lean, J. J. Abrams and Robert Rodriguez.

 Reception

 Critical and audience reaction to the film has been mixed with everything from "absolute garbage" to "the Citizen Kane of Asylum films".

+The film was noted to be a mockbuster of the 2012 science fiction comedy Iron Sky due to common themes of remote Nazi groups surviving until the modern era.
+Moreover, Iron Sky: The Coming Race, the sequel to that film, was actually set in a fictitious center of the Earth.